Renewing an Irish passport

-Four recent identical photographs of the passport holder must be included with each application.
+For each paper application, 4 recent identical photographs of the passport holder must be included.
 Two of these should be signed on the back by the person who witnesses the application.
-The witness should also write the form number shown in Section 9 of the application form on those two photographs.
+The witness should also write the form number shown in Section 9 of the application form on those 2 photographs.
 If you are applying in Ireland the witness must be a member of the Garda Síochána.

 If you are applying abroad, suitable categories of witness are listed on the application form.
-The witness should enter their daytime contact number on the application form as this may need to be verified by the Passport Office/Mission.
+The witness should enter their daytime contact number on the application form as this may need to be verified by the Passport Office or Mission.

 When applying in person at a Passport Office the fees are: